Oi, Feliz Natal pra você e toda sua família (ENGLISH Merry Christmas)

 I already know the dates of my stay in Brazil!
 I leave straight for São Paulo on February 28th for the 5-day Fulbright orientation.
 There I’ll meet the rest of the U.S. Fulbrighters, the ones I haven’t yet met through email (foi um prazer em conhecê-vocês!! virtually anyway).
 Also, I’ll get a peek of my second destination for 6 months.On March 4th I’ll hop on a plane and go to my first destination, Recife, in the state of Pernambuco.
 I will remain there until July.
 I’ll meet the Brazilian family I’ll live with soon thereafter.

 Earlier in the semester I finally met the very helpful and kind Professor Jose Dubeux from Universidade Federal Rural de Pernambuco.
 Among many things discussed we spoke of potential Rural Extension projects I can be part of.
 I’m interested on the project in which I may be able to visit small farmers’ sites where new technologies were introduced by a recent university project.
-There I may begin a study to see how well the small farmers implemented the technologies or even if they adopted the technologies at all (very similar to what we do here at the Borlaug Institute in terms of development agricultural work).
-Other activities include traveling to different sites of Pernambuco, as it is a diverse state and its agricultural background ranges from one of the most developed to one of the least.
+There, I may begin studying how well the small farmers implemented the technologies or even if they adopted the technologies at all (very similar to what we do here at the Borlaug Institute in terms of development agricultural work).
+Other activities include traveling to different sites of Pernambuco, as it is a diverse state.

 He suggested I take few classes so that I have the time to do as much research and exploit all the sources the federal rural university has to offer, in terms of research tools, faculty and their extension projects.
 These classes will be free of charge as the Federal Brazilian higher education institutions are free of charge (isn’t that sweet?).
 Thank you Brazil!